|

 Quotes from The Songlines

-"Darwin quotes the example of Audubon's goose, which, deprived
+"Darwin quotes the example of Audubon's goose, which, deprived of its

-of its pinion feathers, started out to walk the journey on
+pinion feathers, started out to walk the journey on foot.
+He then goes

-foot.
-He then goes on to describe the sufferings of a bird,
+on to describe the sufferings of a bird, penned up at the season of its

-wings and bloody its breast against the bars of its cage."
+the bars of its cage."

 . . .

-"There were fifteen passengers crammed into the back of a
+"There were fifteen passengers crammed into the back of a canvas-hooded

-canvas-hooded pick-up.
-All of them were Moors except for myself
+pick-up.
+All of them were Moors except for myself and a person covered

-and a person covered in a sack.
-The sack moved, and the drawn
+in a sack.
+The sack moved, and the drawn and beautiful head of a young

-hair were coated with white dust, like the bloom on purple
+Wolof peered out.
+His skin and hair were coated with white dust, like

-grapes.
+the bloom on purple grapes.
 He was frightened and very upset.

 " 'What's the matter?'
 I asked.